Helpful Guides On Growing Monstera In Water [Update In 2022]

 Easy Containers

 Whereas if you grow plants underwater, you can make good use of pots that don’t have drainage.
-Even the container can be any old jar or an old pot.
+Even the container can be any old jar or pot.

 Easy Take Care